Jethet/wiki-hh/Git-GitHub-Terminal/gitCommands.md

 `git stash apply <index number of stash>` will get back the stashed changes

 ## Reverting all of your current work
-If you want to delete your current changes and revert back to the previous commit (this will lose any amends you haven’t committed,
+To delete your current changes and revert back to the previous commit: `git reset –hard`
-so only do this if you're sure):  `git reset –hard`
+This will **lose** any amends that have not been committed.

 ## Creating subfolders in repositories
 ```